 We have chosen to control the movement of our agents by breaking up our total agent population N into a number of distinct, leaderless "swarms".
 This is done for a variety of reasons.
 Firstly, it increases robustness, as any individual swarm member is not critical to the functioning of the swarm as a whole.
+Secondly, since we imagine that any sensor data acquired by readings from these agents is local in space, a swarm provides a method of extending the effective sensing area to that of the whole swarm.
+Thirdly, a swarm of nearby agents may use their combined measurements to decrease sensor noise.
+Finally, the swarm provides the ability to locate targets via triangulation or gradient methods.
+Each of the various swarms may search within a different region of space if a divide-and-conquer tactic is desired, or each swarm may be free to roam over the entire region.
+In the following two sections we mainly focus on the control of one swarm.

 Figure 2: A screenshot from the simulation.
 Four swarms with eight agents each are used.
 Three of them are in the searching phase, and the upper right swarm is in the target-locating phase.
-The large circle around each target marks the sensing radius.
-Small crosses are already located targets.
+Large circles around targets denote the sensing radius.
+Small crosses are already registered targets.